Table of Contents

 Infection

 An infected partial knee replacement can present with pain.
-You may notice the pain developing later on after recovery that doesn’t seem to improve.
+You may notice the pain developing after recovery that doesn’t seem to improve.
 Laboratory tests and aspiration with a needle are usually required to confirm the diagnosis.

 Implant misalignment